b4rtt/esports-translatio/README.md

 1. Ensure your JSON files have fewer than 1000 keys
 2. Check that your OpenAI API key is properly set
 3. Verify you're using the latest deployment with timeout optimizations
+4. For very large files, consider splitting them into smaller chunks manually
+5. Be patient - OpenAI API responses can take up to 2 minutes per chunk

 ## Learn More